EnigmA03C/passwd-manager/README.md

 the way this will work is by having the code do read and write operations using commands in the style of:

-passwd-m create SERVICE MAIL|USERNAME PASSWORD
+passwd create SERVICE MAIL|USERNAME PASSWORD passwd get SERVICE passwd delete SERVICE

-passwd-m get SERVICE

 # What this is not